bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-09-newsletter.md

   extra settlement time implies that the next hop may be a routing node rather than the receiver.
 The PR description for this feature states that Core Lightning and LDK already implement this behavior.
-See also the description for Eclair #2468 above.
+See also the description for Eclair #2468 above. {% assign timestamp="34:31" %}

 - [Eclair #2362][] adds support for the `dont_forward` flag for channel updates from [BOLTs #999][].
-Channel updates change the parameters of a channel and are often gossiped to inform other nodes on the network about how to use the channel, but when a channel update contains this flag, it should not be forwarded to other nodes.
+Channel updates change the parameters of a channel and are often gossiped to inform other nodes on the network about how to use the channel, but when a channel update contains this flag, it should not be forwarded to other nodes. {% assign timestamp="35:18" %}

 - [Eclair #2441][] allows Eclair to begin receiving onion-wrapped error messages of any size.
-[BOLT2][] currently recommends 256 byte errors, but doesn't forbid longer error messages and [BOLTs #1021][] is open to encourage use of 1024-byte error messages encoded using LN's modern Type-Length-Value (TLV) semantics.
+[BOLT2][] currently recommends 256 byte errors, but doesn't forbid longer error messages and [BOLTs #1021][] is open to encourage use of 1024-byte error messages encoded using LN's modern Type-Length-Value (TLV) semantics. {% assign timestamp="36:40" %}

-- [LND #7100][] updates LND to use the latest version of BTCD (as a library), fixing the block parsing bug described in the *news* section above.
+- [LND #7100][] updates LND to use the latest version of BTCD (as a library), fixing the block parsing bug described in the *news* section above. {% assign timestamp="38:29" %}

 - [LDK #1761][] adds a `PaymentID` parameter to methods for sending payments which callers can use to prevent sending multiple identical payments.
-Additionally, LDK may now continue trying to resend a payment indefinitely, rather than the previous behavior of ceasing retries after a few blocks of repeated failures; the `abandon_payment` method may be used to prevent further retrying.
+Additionally, LDK may now continue trying to resend a payment indefinitely, rather than the previous behavior of ceasing retries after a few blocks of repeated failures; the `abandon_payment` method may be used to prevent further retrying. {% assign timestamp="38:44" %}

 - [LDK #1743][] provides a new `ChannelReady` event when a channel becomes ready to use.
-Notably, the event may be issued after a channel has received a suitable number of confirmations, or it may be issued immediately in the case of a [zero-conf channel][topic zero-conf channels].
+Notably, the event may be issued after a channel has received a suitable number of confirmations, or it may be issued immediately in the case of a [zero-conf channel][topic zero-conf channels]. {% assign timestamp="40:57" %}

 - [BTCPay Server #4157][] adds opt-in support for a new version of the checkout interface.
-See the PR for screenshots and video previews.
+See the PR for screenshots and video previews. {% assign timestamp="42:05" %}

 - [BOLTs #1032][] allows the ultimate receiver of a payment ([HTLC][topic HTLC]) to accept a greater amount than they requested and with a longer time before it expires than they requested.
 This makes it more difficult for a forwarding node to determine that the next hop is the receiver by slightly tweaking a payment's parameters.
-  See the description of Eclair #2468 above for more information.
+  See the description of Eclair #2468 above for more information. {% assign timestamp="42:45" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="26438,26419,5674,2404,2468,2469,2362,2441,7100,1761,1743,4157,1032,1021,999,26398,11423" %}